Spread Eagle Mountain and the West Peak

 July 4, 2009

 When Dinah and I attempted Spread Eagle four years ago via the northeast ridge, we turned back because of snow and wet conditions.
-Nugara would later use this route to tag the summit.
-But the long, arduous route held little interest for us when we realized we could save time (and avoid the worrisome crux) by using his descent route.
-Moreover, the time saved would allow us to try the high point: I'll call it the West Peak.
+Andrew Nugara would later use this route to tag the summit.
+But the long, arduous route held little interest for us when we realized we could save time and avoid the worrisome crux by using his descent route.
+Moreover, the time saved would allow us to explore a high point that I'll call it the West Peak.

-The trip began about a half a kilometre drive up the road from the bridge crossing Spionkop Creek.
+The trip began after driving 500 m up the road from the bridge crossing Spionkop Creek.
 We turned left and parked at a gated road.

-Throughout our climb we kept eyeing the West Peak and its steep sides.
-We debated even trying it, but settled on at least to take a closer look.
+Throughout our climb, we kept eyeing the West Peak and its steep sides.
+We debated trying it but settled on taking a closer look.

-The summit block turned out to be a short ridge that held an unexpected surprise: a jaw-dropping north cliff face interrupted by pinnacles.
-Fortunately, a shelf behind the pinnacles allowed Sonny and I to scramble up a chimney.
+The summit block turned out to be a short ridge holding an irresistible surprise: a jaw-dropping north cliff face spiked with pinnacles.
+Fortunately, a shelf behind the pinnacles allowed Sonny and us to scramble up a chimney.

-While Dinah stayed at the east end of the block/ridge, Sonny and I ambled to the summit.
+While Dinah stayed at the east end of the ridge, Sonny and I ambled to the summit.
 Although 50 m lower than Spread Eagle, the views were finer.

 After a lengthy stay on the ridge, we started back down.
-Where the slopes held snow or good scree, we made good time.
-When we got to the road, time seemed to slow but a glance back at Spread Eagle Mountain and the West Peak reminded us of the great time we had.
+We made good time on the slopes that held snow or good scree.
+When we got to the road, time seemed to slow, but a glance back at Spread Eagle Mountain and the West Peak reminded us of the great time we had.

 Sonny's Trip Report